 Children aged 13 years and older are welcome.
 Children under the age of 16 years are not allowed on bush walks.

-All rooms have mosquito nets, luggage racks and a room safe.
+All rooms have a balcony/deck, mosquito nets, luggage racks and a room safe.
 The bathrooms are en-suite and have showers only (no baths).
-There is a pedestal fan in each room.
+There is a pedestal fan in each room plus electrical outlets.
 Each room also has an air horn in case of emergency.

 There are no fences around the camp, so take care when walking from your chalet to the main lodge area and back.

-Credit cards are accepted at the camp for additional purchases or Conservation fee payments.
+Credit cards are accepted at the camp for additional purchases.

 All guests need to present their passport to allow entry into the reserve.